 Fast forward a few days, and there I was, popping in the SSD.
 Given the amount of flotsam and jetsam in the hard drive (including echoes of my previous laptops, sequentially cloned upon one another), I decided to put it aside for a while and start from scratch.

-I started enjoying myself when the machine booted in a fraction of the usual time, was flabbergasted when responded instantly to a query, but was floored when popped up as if it were no more substantial that a terminal window.
+I started enjoying myself when the machine booted in a fraction of the usual time, was flabbergasted when Spotlight responded instantly to a query, but was floored when Xcode popped up as if it were no more substantial that a terminal window.

-I have no plans to do benchmarks beyond the “wow, that was fast” tests I’ve cobbled up for my general use (mostly compiling1 or running odd bits of code and doing a whole lot of editing and debugging), but this is by far the most significant upgrade I’ve ever done on a - the overall feeling is that this 2008 is solidly trouncing a brand new 2010 (my work machine) in just about every meaningful way.
+I have no plans to do benchmarks beyond the “wow, that was fast” tests I’ve cobbled up for my general use (mostly compiling1 or running odd bits of code and doing a whole lot of editing and debugging), but this is by far the most significant upgrade I’ve ever done on a Mac - the overall feeling is that this 2008 MacBook is solidly trouncing a brand new 2010 MacBook Pro (my work machine) in just about every meaningful way.

-Of course, this is based on my usage patterns at home, and obviously anything that is CPU-bound suffers a bit (although a 2.4GHz Core 2 Duo is not exactly a slouch), but having mastodons such as and at my beck and call and without any performance degradation whatsoever is going to spoil me so thoroughly that any other machine is going to seem ridiculously slow from now on.
+Of course, this is based on my usage patterns at home, and obviously anything that is CPU-bound suffers a bit (although a 2.4GHz Core 2 Duo is not exactly a slouch), but having mastodons such as Word and PowerPoint at my beck and call and without any performance degradation whatsoever is going to spoil me so thoroughly that any other machine is going to seem ridiculously slow from now on.

-1. FYI, downloads and builds in 2.3 minutes from a cold start using brew, which is less than half of what it used to take before.
+FYI, ImageMagick downloads and builds in 2.3 minutes from a cold start using brew, which is less than half of what it used to take before.
 Other less complex stuff is virtually instant. ↩︎